Agentic System with Modal Logic for Autonomous Diagnostics: Theoretical Framework: Modal Logic and Neuro-Symbolic Beliefs

 \subsection{Kripke Models as Agent Belief States}

 At the very heart of our proposed architecture, each agent's internal belief state is represented by a Kripke model, formally defined as a tuple $M = (W, R, V)$.
-This structure is composed of three key elements: \begin{itemize} \item $W$ is a set of possible worlds.
+This structure is composed of three key elements:

+First, $W$ stands for a set of possible worlds.
 For a diagnostic agent, a "world" represents a complete and plausible state of the entire environment.
-For instance, a world $w_0$ might represent a state where the system is operating nominally, while another world $w_1$ could represent a state where a specific cooling fault has occurred. \item $R$ is an accessibility relation defined on $W$.
-A relation $(w_i, w_j) \in R$ signifies that if the agent currently believes it is in world $w_i$, it considers world $w_j$ to be a possible future or alternative state, thereby defining the agent's uncertainty and its internal model of state transitions. \item $V$ is a valuation function that assigns a set of true atomic propositions to each world $w \in W$.
-For example, the valuation of world $w_1$ might be $V(w_1) = \{\text{pressure\_low}, \text{cooling\_fault\_reported}\}$. \end{itemize}
+For instance, a world $w_0$ might represent a state where the system is operating nominally, while another world $w_1$ could represent a state where a specific cooling fault has occurred.
+The second element is $R$, which denotes an accessibility relation defined on $W$.
+A relation $(w_i, w_j) \in R$ signifies that if the agent currently believes it is in world $w_i$, it considers world $w_j$ to be a possible future or alternative state, thereby defining the agent's uncertainty and its internal model of state transitions.
+Lastly, $V$ is a valuation function that assigns a set of true atomic propositions to each world $w \in W$.
+For example, the valuation of world $w_1$ might be $V(w_1) = \{\text{pressure\_low}, \text{cooling\_fault\_reported}\}$.

 An agent's current belief is always anchored to a specific world, $w_{\text{current}} \in W$.
 The agent then reasons about its beliefs by evaluating modal operators against this model.
 A proposition $p$ is considered to be \textbf{possible}, denoted $\possibility{p}$, if there exists at least one world accessible from $w_{current}$ where $p$ is true.
 Conversely, a proposition is considered to be \textbf{necessary}, denoted $\necessity{p}$, if $p$ is true in all worlds that are accessible from $w_{current}$.
-These logical rules are known to be decidable with a modal logic (without first order operators)
+These logical rules are known to be decidable with a modal logic (without first-order operators)